Analysis: What if 12-team College Football Playoff was here? - NewsBreak

 Analysis: What if 12-team College Football Playoff was here?

-In the 12-team playoff model proposed earlier this year — and still being debated by the — a selection committee would still have a role, but it would be less impactful because it would place more emphasis on winning a conference.
+In the 12-team playoff model proposed earlier this year — and still being debated by the conference commissioners who manage the CFP — a selection committee would still have a role, but it would be less impactful because it would place more emphasis on winning a conference.

 Which conferences are emphasized — if any — is one of biggest unresolved issues.